Our impact

 users from a racial or ethnic minority

-Sami*, a single parent with two children, faced a catastrophic financial crisis when her universal credit was stopped.
-The crisis rapidly escalated as rent arrears accumulated, leading to Sami and her children receiving an eviction notice and facing homelessness.
-Sami was at her wits end having black thoughts.
-Desperate for help, Sami went to Citizens Advice Solent East (CASE).
-Thanks to their work Sami received £23,700 back payments and restoration of a one-year Universal Credit award and her two children have safe, sustainable housing.
+Sami*, a single parent with two children, faced a financial crisis when her universal credit was stopped.
+Rent arrears accumulated, leading to an eviction notice and the family facing homelessness.
+Desperate for help, Sami went to Citizens Advice Solent East.
+Thanks to their work Sami received back payments and restoration of her Universal Credit award and now her two children have safe, sustainable housing.
 Sami now has the resources she needs to provide for her family while she finds work.

 Beyond grant making